 It proposes some differences relative to T0041.
 [Consider moving notes next to T0041.]

-“End to end” concepts (5)
+“End to end” concepts (5, TBP or BoG?)

 Contributions in this category were initially submitted for consideration in MPEG’s AHG on DNNVC, and were duplicated as JVET documents after the parent bodies agreed that JVET should consider this topic.